Stanford-Coulter Translational Research Grants Program

 The Oversight Committee 2021-2022 includes members from the biomedical engineering and Stanford University community, as well as Silicon Valley venture capitalists and industry leaders.
 The committee is responsible for selecting projects and assisting awardees with issues related to business planning, licensing and patents.

-- Jennifer Cochran, PhD — Bioengineering Department Chair, Coulter Award Program, Principal Investigator
+- Markus Covert, PhD — Bioengineering Department Chair, Coulter Award Program Chair

 - Gordon Saul, MBA — SoM, Coulter Program Director, Byers Center for Biodesign

 - Paul Yock, MD — SoM, Bioengineering & Cardiovascular Medicine and Founder Byers Center for Biodesign

 - Jeff Bird, MD, PhD — Partner, Sutter Hill Ventures and Director, Bluebird Ventures

 - Karin Immergluck, PhD — Director, Stanford Office of Technology Licensing

-- Harry Greenberg, MD — SoM, Dean of Research
+- Harry Greenberg, MD — SoM, Associate Dean for Research

 - Kevin Grimes, MD, MBA — SoM, Chemical and Systems Biology; Co-Director, SPARK Program

 - Mark Blumenkranz, MD — SoM, Ophthalmology and Managing Director, Lagunita Biosciences

 - Wende Hutton, MBA — General Partner, Canaan Partners

 - Albert Cha, MD, PhD — Partner, Frazier Life Sciences

 - Andrew Cleeland — CEO, Fogarty Innovation

 - Kristin Baker Spohn, MBA — General Partner, Charles River Ventures, CRV